PaimaStudios/paima-engine-docs/docs/home/1-setup/1-how-to-use-paima-engine.md

 *Option B*: Create everything from scratch.
 Although you can find all the Paima Engine packages to do this (ex: [@paima/sdk](https://www.npmjs.com/package/@paima/sdk)), we strongly recommend starting from a template.

-Once the command has finished, you will notice a new folder have been created called `generic-game-template` (name varies based on template selected).
-The SDK is directly used by the game template, and so all code you write will be in the `generic-game-template` folder.
+Once the command has finished, you will notice a new folder have been created called `rock-paper-scissors` (name varies based on template selected).
+The SDK is directly used by the game template, and so all code you write will be in the `rock-paper-scissors` folder.

-Lastly to finish the initialization process off, simply go into the `generic-game-template` folder and run `npm run initialize`.
+Lastly to finish the initialization process off, simply go into the `rock-paper-scissors` folder and run `npm run initialize`.
 This will install all of the packages and set the project up to be ready for you to start coding.

-Of note, feel free to rename the `generic-game-template` folder to the name of your game (or whatever you prefer)
+Of note, feel free to rename the `rock-paper-scissors` folder to the name of your game (or whatever you prefer)

 ## Packing Your Game Code

 The specifics of writing your game code is outside of the scope of this current getting started guide, thus we will move on to packing your game code to be run with Paima Engine.

-As the `generic-game-template` folder has already been initialized in the previous section, we can move forward with packing the game code (you can pack the generic game template without writing any new code initially to test).
+As the `rock-paper-scissors` folder has already been initialized in the previous section, we can move forward with packing the game code (you can pack the rock-paper-scissors game template without writing any new code initially to test).
 Simply use the following command in the folder:

 ```bash
 npm run pack